Volunteers

 Produces promotional display flyers and certificates as needed for each auction item.

-Silent Auction & Raffle Check-in & Check-out – Lori & Gary Malhiot
+Silent Auction & Raffle Check-in & Check-out – Kristina Lugo

 Manages onsite tracking of bidders, bid sheet, item match and checkout at auction close.